 At Haliburton Solar and Wind we believe in empowerment.
-We have compiled a significant library of resources for you to learn more about solar power, wind power, water power, and alternative energy options.
+We have compiled a significant library of resources for you to learn more about solar power, wind power, water power, and alternative energy options in Ontario.
 You can learn a little here so that you are enabled to contribute to the process of your energy independence.
 After all, you will become your own utility, independent from the grid, and free to manage your own energy!

 Photovoltaic (PV) modules make electricity from sunlight and are marvellously simple, effective, and durable.
 They sit in the sun and, with no moving parts, can run your appliances, charge your batteries, or make energy for the utility grid!
 It’s difficult to find a product that combines the longevity and productivity of PV modules.
 When you buy them, you’re buying 40-plus years of electricity for a one-time cost.
 A PV array is the energy collector—the solar “generator.”